Dog-Friendly Yarra Valley, VIC: Visiting with a Dog

 The gorgeous Maddens Rise cellar door

-Sometimes rules can change, so I always recommend checking before entering (or in advance) whether the wineries that you wish to visit are still dog-friendly.
+Sometimes rules can change, so I always recommend checking in advance that the wineries you wish to visit are still dog-friendly, ideally making a booking at the same time.
 It’s also best to visit during a quieter period (such as mid-week) than on a busy weekend when paws can be stepped on.
-Plus make sure your dog doesn’t disturb other visitors.

 Wine tour with dogs Yarra Valley